The History And Evolution Of Dominoes

 Origins in Ancient China: The Birth of the 'Bone Tiles'

-Chinese dominoes, sometimes referred to as Chinese ones, were closely linked to gambling culture from the beginning.
+Chinese dominoes were closely linked to gambling culture from the beginning.
 Players bet on tile combinations or challenged each other to form specific patterns, not unlike modern poker hands.
 The famous Chinese game Pai Gow (meaning ‘make nine’) was directly based on domino tiles and became one of the earliest formalised tile-based gambling systems.
 Over time, Pai Gow would inspire other gambling innovations, most notably, Pai Gow Poker, which appears in casinos worldwide today.
+The inheritance of domino games from Chinese ones to European style dominoes marks a significant chapter in dominoes history, with European dominoes traditionally made of bone, mother of pearl, ivory, or dark hardwood such as ebony, and Western dominoes being shorter than Chinese ones.

 Dominoes Arrive in Europe: From Monks to Merchants